 - Tomatoes: Roma tomatoes work well for this recipe.
 I used 3 medium-large tomatoes.

 - Cilantro: The whole stems are simmered with the broth and then removed, so there are no pieces of cilantro within the soup unless you add some more.
-The flavor from cilantro is only light and might please even someone that does not like cilantro.
+The flavor of cilantro is only light and might please even someone who does not like cilantro.

-Warm up a medium-large pot with a little oil (I like using an oil spray) and then, toast the shells on medium-high heat until golden brown.
+Step 3: Warm up a medium-large pot with a little oil and toast the shells (conchas or conchitas) on medium-high heat until golden brown.
 Watch carefully and stir often so they don't burn!

-Once the noodles look toasted to your taste, then pour the blended tomato broth over with a pinch of salt.
-You can first turn down the heat a bit before pouring the broth to prevent large splatters.
+Step 4: Then pour the blended tomato broth over with a pinch of salt.
+You can first turn down the heat before pouring the broth to prevent large splatters.

 - Don't skip on toasting the pasta!
 It really adds a pleasant nutty flavor to the soup and it only takes 5 minutes to do.

 - The pasta shells will burn quickly!
-Stay around the pot while you roast them.
+Stay around the pot and watch closely while you roast them.

 For a stronger cilantro flavor, then add some extra chopped cilantro over your bowl at serving.
-This soup also works well with a little zesty lime juice to brighten up the soup, so I recommend to serve with a few wedges of lime.
+This sopa de conchas also works well with a little zesty lime juice to brighten up the soup, so I recommend to serve with a few wedges of lime.

-You can also add all sort of Mexican toppings when serving, such as:
+You can also add all sorts of Mexican toppings when serving, such as:

 - Sour cream for a creamy touch